Hotmoka/hotmoka/README.md

 node or blockchain.
 However, for now, it is much simpler to experiment with a node that is part of a public test blockchain that we provide for experimentation.
-Namely, we have installed a Hotmoka node at the address `panarea.hotmoka.io`.
+Namely, we have installed a Hotmoka node for testing at the address `panarea.hotmoka.io`.
+The peculiarity of this node is that it includes a _faucet_ that gives away small amounts of coins, when requested.
+This is good for experimentation but, of course, a real node will not include a faucet.
+In a real node, people must grasp some coins because they have been sent by some other user or bought from some source online.

-You can verify that you can contact that node by typing the command `moka info` to print information about the node at that address, as you can see below:
+You can verify that you can contact the test node by typing the command `moka info` to print information about the node at that address, as you can see below: